 Accreditation Success Story

-SSO is an accredited provider of continuing medical education (CME).
+ACAAI is an accredited provider of continuing medical education (CME).
 Accreditation requirements have become increasingly complex.
-It is critically important to members that educational programming at the SSO Annual Meeting be of the highest quality, free from commercial bias, encompass both clinical management and cutting edge research, and be responsive to the educational needs of the surgical oncology community.
-Re-accreditation by the Accreditation Council for Continuing Medical Education (ACCME) is a vigorous process that is required every 2-4 years.
+It is critically important to members that educational programming at the ACAAI Annual Meeting be of the highest quality, free from commercial bias, encompass both clinical management and cutting edge research, and be responsive to the educational needs of the allergy/immunology community.
+Re-accreditation by the Accreditation Council for Continuing Medical Education (ACCME) is a vigorous process that is required every 2-6 years.

-Under EAI management, SSO conducts ongoing identification of practice gaps and related underlying educational needs which drive the design and development of the CME program.
-Based on an assessment of learners' needs, the educational formats, instructional methods, activity content and the measurement of changes in physician competence and performance were designed to meet current criteria.
-EAI's skilled CME professionals led SSO leadership through the myriad requirements necessary to obtain accreditation.
+Under EAI management, ACAAI conducts ongoing identification of practice gaps and related underlying educational needs which drive the design and development of the CME program.
+Based on an assessment of learners' needs, educational formats, instructional methods, activity content and measurement of changes in physician competence and performance, the educational program was designed to meet current criteria.
+EAI's skilled CME professionals led the ACAAI leadership through the myriad requirements necessary to obtain accreditation.

-ACCME reaccredited the SSO for a 4-year term.
-Accreditation from ACCME indicates SSO develops effective continuing medical education that meets members' needs, helps to improve the care of surgical oncology patients and advances the specialty.
-EAI's CME team also maintains ACCME accreditation for two other clients, the American College of Allergy, Asthma and Immunology and the American Society of Colon and Rectal Surgeons.
+Accreditation from ACCME indicates ACAAI develops effective continuing medical education that meets members' needs, helps to improve the care of allergy and asthma patients and advances the specialty.
+EAI's CME team also maintains ACCME accreditation for other medical clients.